crajcan/fluvio/blog.md

     // --snipped
 ```

 We'll have to remove events such as these or they will skew our results.
 Luckily, if we remove these invalid events from our data pool, we will still have the density of data needed to feed to our model.
 We could ask the `SPU` to perform this filtering on write (for the producer) or on read (for the consumer).
-To save a few more bytes on disk we'll modify our weather-event-cleaner SmartModule to filter out these records in addition to performing the JSON mapping.
+Handling this filtering on write will save a few more bytes on disk, and prevent potentially dozens of Consumers from having to do the same, so we'll modify our weather-event-cleaner SmartModule to filter out these records in addition to performing the JSON mapping.

 To facilitate the filtering, we'll first have to trade in the `#[smartmodule(map)]` attribute for `#[smartmodule(filter_map)]`.
 Then we'll have to modify the return type from  `Result<(Option<RecordData>, RecordData)> ` to `Result<Option<(Option<RecordData>, RecordData)>>` so that we can return `Ok(None)` when we want to drop the record:

+###### src/lib.rs
 ```
+// --snipped

 #[smartmodule(filter_map)]
 pub fn filter_map(record: &Record) -> Result<Option<(Option<RecordData>, RecordData)>> {
     let key = record.key.clone();